Full-Time GENDER EQUALITY OFFICER

 - Ensure good communication, coordination and information sharing with and between all CARE key staff; and

-- Ensure CARE’s Programming Principles, in particular gender, child protection and rights-based approaches, are applied into project activities.
+- Ensure CARE’s Programming Principles, in particular gender and rights-based approaches, are applied into project activities.

-- Plan and be responsible for the weekly reporting of field activities;
+- Plan and be responsible for the weekly reporting of activities

-- Input into reporting process and the identification and development of case studies as require
+- Input into reporting process and the identification and development of case studies as required.

 - Minimum technical diploma and/or vocational training in community development, gender or health and/or minimum 2-3 years relevant work experience, preferably in community based violence prevention and response work and/or activity implementation with an International Non-Government Organisation (INGO);